hubsterio/docs/docs/api/portal/3_transfer_commands.rst

    * - url
      - Yes
      - Command url.
-   * - linkdescription
+   * - linkDescription
      - Yes
-     - Command link description description.
+     - The description used for the link anchor on the WebChat device.
-   * - mountdelay
+   * - mountDelay
-     - Yes
+     - No
-     - | Amount of seconds before mount happens.
+     - | Amount of in milliseconds before mounting occurs.

-       Default is 0, if no value supplied.
+       | Default is 0, if no value supplied.
+       | mountDelay < 0, will not mount the WebChat
+       | mountDelay = 0, will immediately mount the WebChat

 **Example Request Body**